Why Socelor? Why not traditional education?

 Although we couldn’t foresee the results of the electrification of the factories or the increase in the need for cognitive services, we could foresee the skills that would ensure prosperity following a period of formal training.
 The same is true today.
 Although the future of learning will be inextricably interwoven with work because of the rapid changes in the immediate need in a changing world, this future of learning and work will still need a solid foundation of skills upon which to be built.
 The basic cognitive enablers available at the end of secondary school are not enough.
 The enhanced cognitive skills available at the end of higher education are not enough.
 What is needed are abstract cognitive enablers.

 Six of the top ten skills needed today are skills that are difficult to find in our society and are not being actively taught in our education system today.
 Over 50% of today’s college and university graduates demonstrate no significant difference in their critical thinking and problem-solving abilities from when they started their higher education.
-Only 10% show significant improvement in their abstract cognitive enablers between the time they enter and the time they exit higher education.
+Only 10% show significant improvement in abstract cognitive enablers between the time they enter and the time they exit higher education.

 Being aware of this deficit, some of the largest corporations in the world have dropped the need for any college or university qualification to work there.
 What they are asking for is evidence of skill development.
 Skills that cannot be done by machines, even the highly sophisticated artificial intelligence machines.
 Distinctly human skills comprised of the human skills needed for dealing with people and the abstract cognitive enablers necessary to create the new, unforeseen world and solve the problems that will allow us to get there.
 Things that machines cannot do.